rebel-crafnant/PluralVideos/README.md

 # PluralVideos

-Command line tools for decrypting Pluralsight videos downloaded from the Pluralsight Offline Player or downloading decrypted videos
+Command line tools for decrypting Pluralsight videos downloaded from the Pluralsight Offline Player and downloading decrypted videos

 ## Prerequisites